Not Another Diet — Introduction

 January, and its attendant resolutions, is about the grand gesture.
 The grand gesture is deliciously satisfying at the start, but incremental progress is feeling the payoff for many years to come.

-I’m well aware of the seductive quality diet plans offer with their simple ideas and quick results.
+I’m well aware of the seductive quality diet plans offer.
+They propose simple ideas and quick results.
 My principles can’t offer that same initial rush.
 Instead, think of where these diet ‘success’ stories will be two to five years from now.
-I’m eight years down the road and still making it work.
+I’m ten years down the road and still making it work.

 You can learn, you can do better, you can fix things that have long troubled you.
 I am proof.